30350n/pcb2blender/README.md

 - The [protorack-kicad](https://github.com/30350n/protorack-kicad) KiCad library, contains
   all the custom symbols and footprints I use for eurorack module development.

-- My [svg2blender](https://github.com/30350n/svg2blender) workflow enables you to export 2D graphical designs from [Inkscape](https://inkscape.org/) to Blender.
-It's mainly intended for use with front panel designs, but could be used for other ones as well.
+- The [svg2blender](https://github.com/30350n/svg2blender) workflow enables you to export 2D graphical designs from [Inkscape](https://inkscape.org/) to Blender.
+It's mainly intended for use with front panel designs, but could be used for other things as well.

 ## Credits